ffiargus/Waundr/README.md

 Waundr
 =====================

 A real time social walking experience.
-Take a look at our demo at www.waundr.com
+A deployed version of the demo can be accessed at: www.waundr.com

 ### How it works

-At the landing page the user can login either by google or facebook.
+Users can log in using either Facebook or Google.

 !["Screenshot of the landing page"](https://github.com/promilo/Waundr/blob/master/gif/login.png)

-When logging in, the users can create markers and it will broadcast to others users in real time by websockets secure.
+After logging in, users can create markers and they will broadcast to others users in real time using websockets.
-Real time meaning that other uses does not need to refresh the page to get the latest updates.

 !["Gif for creating marker"](https://github.com/promilo/Waundr/blob/master/gif/Createmarkers.gif)

-Also the app fetches data from the meet up api so its already populated for first time users.
+The app fetches data from the Meetups api so it is already populated with some markers on initial use.
-In addition the users can also confirm the event by clicking on the number or reject the event by clicking on the clear sign
+In addition the users can also confirm the event by clicking on the number or reject the event by clicking on the 'X', events are time limited to 2 hours, however confirms will refresh the timer, and rejects will remove the marker prematurely.

 !["Gif for meetup"](https://github.com/promilo/Waundr/blob/master/gif/meetup.gif)

-The app also allows to filter events near you.
+The app also allows users to filter events near you.
 You can do this by the filter button at the bottom right hand corner.

 !["Gif for filter"](https://github.com/promilo/Waundr/blob/master/gif/filter.gif)
 ### Loading Waundr

-In order to run this you must first create a .env file.
+In order to run the app, you must first create a .env file.
 The .env file is for authentication for google and facebook and linking it with the postgres server.

 ```